karmab/iowa/README.md

 - add ldap support in keystone? keystone v3 ?

+- document how to run the role with a custom variables files ( and with a specific component through tags)

 ## CINDER
  - volume_driver can be either
    - cinder.volume.drivers.lvm.LVMISCSIDriver .
 This is the default.
 In this case volume_group can be specified